nreese/kibana-plugin-notes/README.md

 4) Inside of plugins, try to limit `ui/` imports and rely on `vis.API` for dependency injection.
 Future versions of Kibana will try to more module and limit allowing plugins to import directly from one module to another.

-## Foundational knowledge
+## Foundational knowledge (Javascript, ECMAScript 6 and TC-39, build process)
-Kibana uses the lastest Javascript.
-Getting familiar with newer language features from ECMAScript 6 and TC-39 helps a lot.

 ### Functions are objects
 Functions are objects and can have properties.